Foreign policy of the Mobutu Sese Seko administration: People's Republic of China

 China and Zaire shared a common goal in Central Africa, namely doing everything in their power to halt Soviet gains in the area.
 Accordingly, both Zaire and China covertly funneled aid to the FNLA (and later, UNITA) in order to prevent the MPLA, who were supported and augmented by Cuban forces, from coming to power.
 The Cubans, who exercised considerable influence in Africa in support of leftist and anti-imperialist forces, were heavily sponsored by the Soviet Union during the period.
 In addition to inviting Holden Roberto and his guerrillas to Beijing for training, China provided weapons and money to the rebels.
 Zaire itself launched an ill-fated, pre-emptive invasion of Angola in a bid to install a pro-Kinshasa government, but was repulsed by Cuban troops.
 The expedition was a fiasco with far-reaching repercussions, most notably the Shaba I and Shaba II invasions, both of which China opposed.
 China sent military aid to Zaire during both invasions, and accused the Soviet Union and Cuba (who were alleged to have supported the Shaban rebels, although this was and remains speculation) of working to de-stabilize Central Africa.

 In 1983, as part of his 11 nation African tour, Premier Zhao Ziyang visited Kinshasa, and announced that he was cancelling Zaire's $100 million debt to China; the money borrowed would be reinvested in joint Chinese-Zairian projects.
 China continued to provide military equipment and training into the late 1980s.
 Following Mobutu's abandonment by the West, China assumed a more active role in the country; an estimated 1,000 Chinese technicians reportedly were working on agricultural and forestry projects in Zaire in the early 1990s.

 Libya

 In the 1980s Mobutu's principal enemy was Muammar Gaddafi.
 In May 1985, while visiting Burundi, Gaddafi urged Zairians to rise up and "physically eliminate" Mobutu.
 When the Voice of Zaire and the Kinshasa central post office were bombed in 1984, in both cases the Zairian government blamed the Gaddafi government.

-Zaire also militarily supported the government of Chad's Hissein Habré's during that country's civil war.
+Zaire also militarily supported the GUNT government of Chad, led by Hissein Habré, during that country's conflict with Libya.
 Mobutu's primary fear was that a pro-Gaddafi government would take hold in Chad and threaten Sudan and the Central African Republic, both countries contiguous with Zaire.

 Mobutu also enjoyed an amicable relationship with Sudan's Jaafar Nimeiry, who was also an enemy of the Gaddafi government.

+By 1997, relations with Libya had improved, with Gaddafi expressing support for Mobutu in the First Congo War.